Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where a 404 error would be shown for the second sitemap (and up) of the author sitemaps in case of multiple author sitemaps.

-= 11.9.0 =
-Release Date: August 20th, 2019

-Are you ready for another exciting release to round up the Yoast SEO 11 cycle?
-Because we are!
-In Yoast SEO 11.9 we have improvements for security and accessibility.
-Read more about Yoast SEO 11.9 in [our 11.9 release post](https://yoa.st/release-11-9)!

-Enhancements:

-* Improves security by adding output escaping.

-Bugfixes:

-* Fixes a bug where the image from the configuration wizard notification was missing an empty alt attribute.
-* Fixes a bug where some translations would be missing in the metabox, sidebar, configuration wizard and the help center.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).